 - In accordance with the Digital Millennium Copyright Act, College policy also forbids the copying, distribution, downloading, and uploading of copyrighted materials on any personal or College computer system.
 These items include, but are not limited to, text (including e-mails and web information), graphics, art, photographs, music, film, and software.
 Participation in any of the above activities will result in disciplinary action.

-The following documents are available from the campus home page at http://policies.oneonta.edu/ and explain the campus expectations regarding the use of campus information technology in detail.
+The following documents are available from the campus homepage at https://suny.oneonta.edu/policy-library and explain the campus expectations regarding the use of campus information technology in detail.
 Any alleged violations of these policies or agreements will be referred to the conduct process for appropriate action.